 If you have carried multiples or have brought a large baby to term then you may be more likely to develop Diastasis Recti.
 The same applies if you have a small fit and stature or are 35 years or older.

-It is also important to note that even though someone might have a flat stomach after birth, they could still have ab separation.
-The same goes for a woman with a larger belly, that does not necessarily mean that they are suffering from Diastasis Recti.
-The main concern should be function and not appearance.
+It is also important to note that even though a new mom may have a flat stomach after birth, ab separation is still a possible present condition.
+The same assumption goes for women with a larger belly postpartum, in the sense that a larger abdomen does not necessarily mean that they are suffering from diastasis recti.
+The main concern with diastasis recti should be focused on function and not appearance.

 Tips on How to Treat and Recover